Samellenrider/CV/README.md

 - Fluent in English
   10 years of education, reams of stays abroad and over a year of living abroad create well versed skills.

-- Basic abilities in French
+- Advanced abilities in French
   4 years of education result in basic language abilities.

 - Basic abilities in Spanish